 U.S. Open host: 2015.

-I'm a big fan of Chambers Bay , the Pierce County muni managed by Kemper Sports and conceived by Robert Trent Jones Jr. and Jay Blasi.
-I've played it three times, watching it evolve as the United States Golf Association continuously tinkered with every last detail.
-I've never played it without a temporary green.
-I didn't mind, although many paying customers did.
+I'm a big fan of Chambers Bay, the Pierce County muni managed by Kemper Sports and conceived by Robert Trent Jones Jr. and Jay Blasi.
+I played it three times from its opening to the lead-up to the 2015 U.S. Open, watching it evolve as the USGA continuously tinkered with every last detail.
+Every time I visited, I played at least one temporary green, although I'm hearing good things that the new poa greens debuting earlier this year are a significant upgrade from the inconsistent, original fescue greens.
 The day starts with a shuttle ride from the small clubhouse set on a ridge into the bowels of the old rock quarry.
 The wild dunes and shaping within this bowl tend to blow away anybody who's never been to Scotland or Ireland.
 It's so different from anything they've seen.
 Some golfers consider the runners and cyclists using the park's trails and the train running along the shore to be a nuisance during the round.
 To me, those encounters authenticate Chambers Bay's ties to links golf.
-I know the pros are already fretting about the wild bounces around the greens.
-Let 'em gripe.
 As far as unique golf experiences go, Chambers Bay rates among the best in America.
 The one minor complaint is it's a monster walk.
-If my dad and best buddy -- two very mediocre golfers -- can do it, so can everybody else.
+If my dad and best buddy -- two very mediocre golfers -- can do it, then so can everybody else.

 2. Pinehurst No. 2, Pinehurst, N.C.